Trump is visiting Florida's immigration detention center in the Everglades. Here's what to know

 “Those planning to show up tomorrow seeking to cause chaos, violence and/or any type of action that is going to hurt or harm others, are NOT welcome,” Miccosukee tribal member Betty Osceola posted on social media on Monday.
 “The Miccosukee and Seminole live out here, they will have to live with the consequences of your actions.”

-Hundreds of immigrant advocates, environmental activists and Native Americans defending their ancestral homelands protested near the airstrip Saturday.
+Hundreds of immigrant advocates, environmental activists and Native Americans defending their ancestral homelands lined the highway near the airstrip to protest Saturday.

-Throngs of demonstrators lined the highway that slices through the marshy Everglades as dump trucks hauling construction materials lumbered into the airfield.
-Cars passing by honked in support as protesters waved signs calling for the protection of the expansive preserve that is home to Native communities and endangered species.
+As dump trucks hauling construction materials lumbered into the airfield, protesters waved signs calling for the protection of the expansive preserve as passing cars honked in support.

 In Big Cypress National Preserve, where the airstrip is located, 15 traditional Miccosukee and Seminole villages, as well as burial grounds and ceremonial sites, remain.